Juicy Pork Chops with Sauerkraut and Apples

 Ingredients

-Before you begin cooking, get everything ready: slice the apples, measure the sauerkraut, preheat the oven to 350.
+1. Before you begin cooking, get everything ready: slice the apples, measure the sauerkraut, and preheat the oven to 350°F.

-STEP 2: Flip the pork chops over and cook them for about 5 minutes longer on the other side.
-Once you have golden brown pork chops, remove them from the skillet and set them aside.
+3. Flip the pork chops over and cook for 5 minutes longer.
+Once they are golden brown, remove them from the skillet and set them aside.

-STEP 3: Lower the heat to medium heat and add the apples and sauerkraut to the bottom of the pan.
+4. Lower the heat to medium and add the apples and sauerkraut to the bottom of the pan.

-STEP 4: Place pork chops on top of the sauerkraut and apples cover, and bake in a preheated oven for 15 minutes.
-Remove the cover and cook for 5 to 10 minutes longer until the internal temperature of the pork reaches 145 degrees.
+5. Place pork chops on top of the sauerkraut and apples, cover, and bake in a preheated oven for 15 minutes.
+Remove the cover and cook for 5 to 10 minutes longer until the internal temperature of the pork reaches 145°F.

-4 boneless pork chops on top of apples andn sauerkraut ready for the oven
+process 5 golden brown boneless chops on top of apples and sauerkraut in a skillet ready for teh oven

 an overhead view of pork chops with sauerkraut and apples in a skillet